Have a question? Please check our FAQ.

 We care about you because you are a human being and an important member of our community who deserves to feel valued and happy.
 You deserve to be cared about and live.
 We want to help you stay safe so you have the opportunity to have the kind of life we all want – one with purpose, hope, and joy.

-The software provided to us by the National Suicide Prevention Lifeline uses the same encryption and data protection standards required by banks.
+The online platform provided to us by the National Suicide Prevention Lifeline uses the same encryption and data protection standards required by banks.
 All conversations are encrypted.
 Your personal information and conversation are confidential.
 No one will know you’ve contacted us or have any access to what we’ve talked about unless you or someone else are at imminent risk of harm and there is no other solution to keep you or them safe.

 We can, but we rarely do.
 It is our policy to only involve police if we believe you are going to kill yourself or harm another person in the very near future (imminent harm) and it is our philosophy that almost all people experiencing a suicidal crisis need to talk about it first in order to find a way to stay safe, so just sharing your thoughts and feelings about suicide with us will not result in a visit by police; we have to believe you will die if we don’t send police in order for that to be an option for us.